shreya2031/gnn-explainainability/README.md

 # DSC 261 Final Project: Relational Deep Learning and Explainability of Graph Neural Network
-Developing Graph Neural Networks (GNNs) for heterogeneous graphs are overseeing the explainability.
+Developing Graph Neural Networks (GNNs) for heterogeneous graphs and overseeing the explainability.

 ## Installation
 ```